-In order to have a sufficent number of shares of its Common Stock authorized and available for issuance to complete the Merger in accordance with its terms, the Company has agreed to amend its Certificate of Incorporation to increase the authorized number of shares of the Company's Common Stock from 6,000,000 to 15,000,000.
-The text of the proposed amended section of the Company's Certificate of Incorporation attached to this Proxy Statement in the form of Exhibit C (the "Proposed Amendment").
-The adoption of the amendment to the Company's Certificate of Incorporation is a condition precedent to Steiner's obligation to consummate the Merger and the Board of Directors recommends a vote "FOR" approval of the amendment to the Company's Certificate of Incorporation.
-The amendment of the Company's Certificate of Incorporation is subject to, and would become effective only upon, consummation of the Merger.
-It is a condition to Steiner's obligation to consummate the Merger that the amendment to Company's Certificate of Incorporation be adopted.
-See "PROPOSAL NO. 2 - AMENDMENT OF THE COMPANY'S CERTIFICATE OF INCORPORATION."
+In order to have a sufficient number of shares of its Common Stock authorized and available for issuance to complete the Merger in accordance with its terms, the Company has agreed to amend its Certificate of Incorporation to increase the authorized number of shares of the Company's Common Stock from 6,000,000 to 15,000,000.
+The text of the proposed amended section of the Company's Certificate of Incorporation is attached to this Proxy Statement in the form of Exhibit C (the "Proposed Amendment").
+The adoption of the Proposed Amendment is a condition precedent to Steiner's obligation to consummate the Merger and the Board of Directors recommends a vote "FOR" approval of the amendment to the Company's Certificate of Incorporation.
+The amendment of the Company's Certificate of Incorporation.